About the Network

 The Assets & Opportunity Network is guided by a Network Steering Committee.
 This Steering Committee provides advice on the structure, offerings and overall direction of the Network.
 It provides end users of Assets & Opportunity resources and state/local leaders in the assets field a channel for voicing their needs, experiences and concerns, as well as an opportunity to help shape the direction of a national movement‐oriented network.

-The Steering Committee is comprised of individuals drawn from Lead State and Local Organizations.
+The Steering Committee is comprised of individuals drawn from Network Leaders.
 These individuals reflect the diversity of experience, expertise and focus of the assets field.

 The Network Steering Committee members are: